 Trails and Bikeways Map

-A new cycling map has just been printed integrating the City Trail and Bikeways map and the Greater Peterborough Road Cyclist Map.
-The new map is available at City Hall, Peterborough Green-Up, Peterborough & the Kawarthas Tourism and Peterborough cycling shops.
+This map has detailed city trails and bikeways information on one side and the Greater Peterborough Road Cyclist Map on the other.
+The map is available at City Hall, Peterborough Green-Up, Peterborough & the Kawarthas Tourism and Peterborough cycling shops.
 These are the maps in pdf format.City of Peterborough Trails & Bikeways Map

 2014 Shifting Gears Transportation Challenge

 Shifting Gears is a joint project of Peterborough Green-Up, City of Peterborough, Peterborough County-City Health Unit, B!KE - The Community Cycling Hub and Wild Rock Outfitters.
-Patagonia was also a partner and program funder in 2012.

 Idling By-Law In Effect November 1, 2008